 As described in section 3.2.1, incarcerated individuals face unique access challenges.
 Purchasing an established offline curriculum for digital literacy training could be a way to support the digital literacy needs of those that are incarcerated, while adhering to security requirements.
-A partnership with the South Dakota Department of Corrections will be required to deploy digital literacy and digital safety curriculum for members of the population that are incarcerated.
+A partnership with the South Dakota Department of Corrections will be required to deploy a digital literacy curriculum for members of the population that are currently incarcerated, while those previously incarcerated can access such programs at community anchor institutions.

-Related Barrier(s): 1) Lack of digital literacy skills, 2) Lack of internet safety training and awareness programs, 3) Regulatory limitations to access Related Objective(s): 1) Increase access to digital skills curriculums, 2) Improve access to and adoption of affordable high-speed internet
+Related Barrier(s): 1) Lack of digital literacy skills, 2) Regulatory limitations to access Related Objective(s): 1) Increase access to digital literacy curriculums, 2) Improve access to and adoption of affordable high-speed internet

-• Digital Literacy and Internet Safety Curriculum
+Digital Literacy Curriculum